Understanding molecular mechanisms of age-related neurodegenerative diseases to generate novel molecular therapies

 Patient stem-cell models

-We are part of the StemBANCC consortium (www.stembancc.org), a major European Union Innovative Medicines Initiative (EU IMI) program started in 2012 to characterise 1500 induced pluripotent stem cell (iPSC) lines derived from patients with important diseases of our time, including Parkinson's and Alzheimer's.
+We are part of the StemBANCC consortium, a major European Union Innovative Medicines Initiative (EU IMI) program started in 2012 to characterise 1500 induced pluripotent stem cell (iPSC) lines derived from patients with important diseases of our time, including Parkinson's and Alzheimer's.

-The Oxford Parkinson's Disease Centre (OPDC; www.opdc.ox.ac.uk) is a leading interdisciplinary research centre launched in February 2010 following the award of the Monument Trust Discovery Award from Parkinson's UK.
+The Oxford Parkinson's Disease Centre (OPDC; www.opdc.ox.ac.uk) is a leading interdisciplinary research centre which was established in February 2010.

 Exploiting the unique interdisciplinary research environment within Oxford, the centre focuses on understanding the earliest pathological pathways in PD.
 Internationally-recognised scientists with strengths in genetics and genomics, transgenic rodent models, in vivo neuroanatomy and neuropharmacology of the basal ganglia, magnetic resonance imaging (MRI), and analysis of protein biomarkers, are working closely with experts in epidemiology and clinical neurology to better understand the causes of PD.